BeaconUser ManualFirst SetupCreate your first product

 Common questions

 Should I create one product per application, or one product per release channel?
 One per application is the convention.
-Use the SDK’s source_version field to distinguish releases, and use Beacon’s version-filtered analytics to compare versions side by side.
+Use the SDK’s product_version field to distinguish releases, and use Beacon’s version-filtered analytics to compare versions side by side.

 Can I rename a product after creating it?
 The display name and description, yes — open the product’s detail page and edit them.
 The slug, no — pick the slug carefully.